gorhgorh/chooBox/README.md

 # choo-audio [![built with choo v3](https://img.shields.io/badge/built%20with%20choo-v3-ffc3e4.svg?style=flat-square)](https://github.com/yoshuawuyts/choo)

+choo-audio is a test project for me to learn choo, for now the trip is wonderful, since the framework is really expressive and i can basically hack and patch it like i need.

+Still I'm probably PILLING bad practice here, and I'm putting them here

+- the set interval on load for bpm ... ugly but work
+  - remove the global var (it can probably be stored in the state ?)
+  - give option to change bpm (clear relaunch)

 Choo-cli created a directory structure that [we've found to be optimal](https://github.com/yoshuawuyts/choo-handbook/blob/master/designing-for-reusability.md) for slim applications and reusability.